Prior99/hyrest/docs/api-routes-controllers.md

 ```

 All the HTTP calls will happen automatically.
-Of course the methods can still be used within the backend itself, without an HTTP
+Of course, the methods can still be used within the backend itself, without an HTTP request happening.
-request happening.

 ## Controller configuration

-Controller's take an optional configuration object as a parameter: `@controller(options)`.
+Controller's take an [optional configuration object](https://prior99.gitlab.io/hyrest/api/hyrest/interfaces/controlleroptions.html) as a parameter: `@controller(options)`.

 | Option       | used by     | type                            | example                     | default    |
 |--------------|-------------|---------------------------------|-----------------------------|------------|